joshithakg/joshitha-tribute/README.md

 - Site Navigation links at the bottom
 - Social Media icons to navigate to external websites
 - Shopping cart page to demonstrate items added with quantity, each line item price and a total and a delete option for each
-- Latest Event
-There is a timer and when the time ends it displays the player’s final score along with an message.

-The goal is simple: catch as many toppings as possible before time runs out, and aim for the highest score possible.

 ### Why I Made This Project